numberplates/plateit-api-docs/objects/order-package.md

 `https://data.plateit.co.uk/v3/orders/{order_id}/packages`

-A package belongs to an [Order](/objects/order.md), and an order can have many packages.
-If your company has one or more fulfilment agreements, a package can be assigned to another company to fulfil on your behalf.
+An OrderPackage belongs to an [Order](/objects/order.md), and an order can have many packages.
+If your company has one or more fulfilment agreements, an OrderPackage can be assigned to another company to fulfil on your behalf.

->!
-If fulfilling for a delegating companies, there are important rules to follow.
-Click here to learn more.
+!> If delegating a package to another company to fulfil, there are important rules to follow.
+See the [delegation guide](/fundamentals/delegations.md) for more information.

 ## Data References